anupamasharan/o-demethylase_metagenome_search/README.md

 ### Part 2: Retrieve o-demethylase sequences from custom metagenomic database

+This part of the tool demonstrates how to download metagenomic datasets from online databases if the user wishes to do an exploratory data analysis from publicly available dataset.
+If the user has their own dataset, you can skip to step 2.2.

 #### 2.1: Download metagenomic data

-#### Note: Skip this set if you have your dataset ready
+#### Note: Usually very big datasets can be more efficiently downloaded using online NCBI FTP site or the JGI-IMG download portal.

-This is demonstrated using biomartr package in R. Please see metegenome_dataset_download.r script.
+nThis is demonstrated using biomartr package in R. This package letsPlease see metegenome_dataset_download.r script.

 #### 2.2: Use hmmsearch to get hits